Directional Dark Matter Detection in Anisotropic Dirac Materials: Introduction

-The goal of this paper is to explore in detail an important property of Dirac materials that has implications for direct detection, their anisotropy: both the electron Fermi velocities, which dominate the kinematics of the DM-electron scattering, and the permittivity tensor, which characterizes the strength of the electron interactions with the dark photon, are highly dependent on the crystal axis.
-This implies that the dark matter interaction rate should depend on the orientation of the crystal with respect to the dark matter wind inducing a daily modulation of the interaction rate.
-While this feature was observed in Ref.~\cite{Hochberg:2017wce}, we calculate this effect here.
-We find that these modulation effects are of $\mathcal{O}(1)$; and that, since the modulation turns out to be dominated by anisotropies in the crystal band structure, they can be maximized orienting the crystal in such a way that the DM wind is completely aligned with the smallest and largest component of the Fermi velocity at two different times of the day.
+The goal of this paper is to explore in detail how direct detection signals are affected by Dirac materials anisotropies: both the electron Fermi velocities, which dominate the kinematics of the DM-electron scattering, and the permittivity tensor, which characterizes the strength of the electron interactions with the dark photon.
+We find that daily modulation is ${\cal O}(1)$ for DM scatterings, while no modulation is present for DM absorption.
+Since the scattering rate modulation turns out to be dominated by anisotropies in the crystal dielectric, it can be maximized orienting the crystal in such a way that the DM wind is completely aligned with the smallest and largest component of the dielectric tensor at two different times of the day.

 Strong anisotropy and daily modulation in sub-MeV dark matter interaction rates are also a feature of polar materials, as proposed in Ref.~\cite{Griffin:2018bjn}, though in Dirac Materials the interaction is with electrons rather than ions.
 Other proposals for directional detection of DM candidates include using two-dimensional materials like graphene \cite{Hochberg:2016ntt} in the case of DM coupling to electrons; defect production in crystals \cite{Budnik:2017sbu,Rajendran:2017ynw}, and nuclear recoils in semiconductors \cite{PhysRevLett.120.111301}.

 The outline of this paper is as follows.
 In the next Section we lay out the formalism for calculating dark matter interactions with in-medium effects.
 In Sec.~\ref{sec:DMwind}, we define our conventions for the orientation of the crystal with respect to the DM wind.
 Then in Secs.~\ref{sec:abs} and \ref{sec:scatt}, we compute the anisotropic absorption and scattering rates.
 Finally we conclude.